 After admission to the program, you will meet with the faculty director to discuss course requirements and the research component of the course.
-This program also includes two pre-trip sessions and an online course space to facilitate pre-departure discussions and provide context for the course content.
+This program also includes four pre-trip sessions (2/2/23, 2/17/23, 3/3/23, 3/17/23).
+In addition there will be an online course space to facilitate pre-departure discussions and virtual exchanges with our Cuban colleagues to provide context for the course content prior to our arrival.

-The course will meet once upon return to the US.
+The course will meet once upon return to the US on 4/1/23.

 |Education Abroad Fee||$500|

 |This fee is charged to your account when the application status changes from "Accepted" to "Committed."
 This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|